-MICA hosted a special meeting of its Board of Directors in November.
+MICA hosted a special meeting of our board of directors in November.
 At this meeting, community partners, volunteers, and family successes were honored.

 We honor community partners because their work and partnership with us has made a significant difference in the lives of the families we serve.
-This year, we honored Region 6 Housing Trust and Trinity Lutheran Church for their help during the 2018 Marshalltown tornado.
+This year, we honored Region 6 Housing Trust and Trinity Lutheran Church for their help during the 2018 Marshalltown tornado and the ongoing recovery efforts.
 Both organizations were instrumental in ensuring that families got the help they needed to begin rebuilding.
-We also honored the Poweshiek County Renovation Committee, who helped us fund renovations to our Poweshiek County Family Development Center.
+We also honored the Poweshiek County Renovation Committee, whose members raised funds to renovate our Poweshiek County Family Development Center.

 Our outstanding volunteers go above and beyond for families in need.
 This year we honored Amy Stahlin and Kathy McCune for their help immediately following the tornado, and Nikki Rieber for her assistance and advocacy in Hardin County.

-Our facilities team has been hard at work finishing the Poweshiek County Renovation Project.
-The project has brought our Head Start classroom into our family development center while making several improvements to the interior and exterior of the building.
+MICA's facilities team has been hard at work finishing the Poweshiek County Family Development Center renovation.
+The project brought the Grinnell Head Start classroom into the center while making several improvements to the interior and exterior of the building.